Akaitorino Musume: 2021: three-year-old season

 After a summer break of almost five months, Akaitorino Musume returned to the track in the Shuka Sho over 2000 metres at Hanshin on 17 October.
 Ridden by Tosaki she started the 7.9/1 fourth choice in the betting behind Sodashi, Fine Rouge and Andvaranaut (Rose Stakes) in a sixteen-runner field which also included Uberleben, Art de Vivre, A Shin Hiten, Cool Cat (Flora Stakes) and Ho O Ixelles (Flower Cup).
 Akaitorino Musume settled in sixth place as A Shin Hiten set the pace from Sodashi before making a sustained run on the outside in the straight.
 She overtook the tiring A Shin Hiten 100 metres from the finish and kept on well in the closing stages to win by half a length from Fine Rouge with Andvaranaut the same distance away in third place.
 After the race Tosaki said "I was able to settle the filly in good position and race her in good rhythm.
 She responded willingly and stretched really well in the lane.
 I think she is a strong horse and felt that she has stepped up to the next level.
 I look forward to her performances going forward".

 On 15 November Akaitorino Musume was matched against older fillies and mares in the Grade 1 Queen Elizabeth II Cup over 2200 metres at Hanshin and started second favourite behind Lei Papale.
 After tracking the leaders she was obstructed as she attempted to make progress in the straight and finished seventh behind the 64/1 outsider Akai Ito.

 2022: four-year old season

 Akaitorino Musume was set to run at the Hanshin Himba Stakes on April 9 of that year, and had been the favorite until the final stages, but was removed from the race at the last minute due to her right rear leg becoming lame upon entering the racecourse.
 It was later revealed her right third phalanx was broken, and she was subsequently retired from racing not long after.

+Racing form

+Akaitorino Musume won four races in eight starts.
+This data available on JBIS and netkeiba.